wilsonliaows/docs/connectors/mysql.md

 ![Exact table name provided](/assets/images/mysql/table_name_text.png) *Provide exact table/view name in a text field*

+Case sensitivity of the name of a table/view depends on your database implementation.
+The underlying OS that your database is hosted determines if you need to provide exact table/view names.
+Typically, database and table names are case insensitive in Windows.

 ### Single row vs batch of rows
 MySQL connector can read or write to your database either as a single row or in batches.
 When using batch triggers/actions, you have to provide a batch size you wish to work with.
 Batch size can be any number between 1 and 100, the maximum size limit.
 The default batch size is 100.